typography-interaction-2526/typography-interaction-2526.github.io/content/topic/typography/index.md

 <letter-bullet @title="Google Fonts"></letter-bullet>
 ](https://fonts.google.com/)

-While not a type foundry itself, we include (and will use) *Google Fonts* resource because of its vast array <nobr>of open-source</nobr> typefaces.
+While not a type foundry itself, we include (and will use) *Google Fonts* resource because of its vast array of open-source typefaces.

 <aside>